Danc2050/Patient-Provider-Health-System--ChocoOcho/README.md

 - Once the program is running, in order to access the Interactive/Manger mode, you will be prompted for a manger's ID.
 Please use the ManagerList.txt file to copy any of the valid manager IDs into the input.
 Similarly, in order to access the Provider mode, you will need to refer to the ProviderList.txt file to copy a valid provider ID.
-Finally, in order to a;ter a member's information, you will need to       consult the MemberList.txt file.
+Finally, in order to alter a member's information, you will need to       consult the MemberList.txt file.

 OTHER THINGS TO KNOW:
 - When requesting reports (i.e. Summary Reports, Provider History, Member History),